 The thirty-sixth cantata of the cycle for the second Sunday after Epiphany.

 And even in this modest work he introduces an element not previously heard at Leipzig, the bassoon as an obbligato instrument.
-In fact this cantata has so many original and imaginative features that it is worthy of detailed scrutiny.
+In fact this cantata has a number of original and imaginative features worthy of detailed scrutiny.

 The most striking characteristic of this movement is the throbbing pedal bass, the note of d being repeated from the beginning until the twelfth bar.
 Just before it moves, it clashes strongly with an e flat in the vocal line, a representation of the cup of bitter tears (bar 12).
 At the mention of the ′wine of joy′ the upper strings, which until this moment had only reinforced the harmonies on the first and fourth beats of each bar, change to a pulsating figuration supporting the melisma on Freuden (bar 14).
 But the notion of joy, although extrovertly depicted, is illusory since it is clearing missing when personal confidence declines.
 Upper strings and voice intertwine with each other as they literally ′sink′ with their descending pitches (bar 16).

 Thus in less than twenty bars Bach presents us with a picture of relentless and persistent misery, a momentary glimpse of the joy that life presently lacks and a final image of confidence ebbing away to nothing.
 Whether or not his congregations were surprised, they could hardly avoid being carried away by the sheer drama and intensity of these few opening bars.

 Dürr (p 193) describes the duet for alto and tenor as ′probably one of the most original that Bach ever wrote′.
 It is a da capo aria but the ritornello theme is not repeated before the reprise; it occurs fully at the beginning, the end and preceding the middle section.